 "Howl Supply Co. offer up pure snowboard style, and Spyder are distinctly geared towards piste skiing"

 Second, choose a level of waterproofing that's appropriate to you—if you're doing long days in the backcountry, you'll want a higher rating.
-For more details, and a breakdown of what waterproof and breathability ratings on ski jackets mean, check our buyers' guide to snowboard jackets and our buyers' guide to ski jackets, both of which are great jargon-busters.
+(For more details, and a breakdown of what waterproof and breathability ratings on ski jackets mean, have a look at our buyers' guide at the bottom of this article).

 Best Men's Ski & Snowboard Jackets of 2025